Thomas Bodkin: Biography

-Bodkin was born into an upper-middle-class Catholic family in Dublin, the eldest of the six children of Arabella (née Norman) and Matthias McDonnell Bodkin, a nationalist journalist, judge and Member of Parliament; his brother Matthias, Jr. became a Jesuit priest and author, while two of his sisters became nuns.
+Bodkin was born into an upper-middle-class Catholic family in Dublin, the eldest of the six children of Arabella (née Norman) and Matthias McDonnell Bodkin, a nationalist journalist, judge and Member of Parliament; his brother Matthias Jr. became a Jesuit priest and author, while two of his sisters became nuns.
 Bodkin was educated at Belvedere College and Clongowes Wood College, then graduated from the Royal University of Ireland in 1908 with a Bachelor of Civil Law degree.
 He was called to the Irish Bar in 1911 and practised law while collecting art privately, influenced by his close friend Sir Hugh Lane.
 With the death of Lane in the sinking of the RMS Lusitania in 1915, Bodkin was charged with ensuring that Lane's collection of art was displayed in Dublin – a dispute that would only finally be settled in 1957 and about which Bodkin was to write Hugh Lane and his Pictures in 1932.

 Bodkin left the legal profession in 1916 to become a Governor of the National Gallery of Ireland, being appointed Director in 1927.
 He also served in 1926 on the committee that commissioned the design of the new coinage of the Republic of Ireland from Percy Metcalfe.
 In 1917, Bodkin married Aileen Cox, with whom he had five daughters.

 In 1935 Bodkin left Ireland on being appointed Director of the newly established Barber Institute of Fine Arts and Barber Professor of Fine Art at the University of Birmingham.
 The funds available to the Barber Institute for the purchase of new works compared favourably even to some national museums and Bodkin was able to make a string of exceptional purchases in the depressed art market around the time of the Second World War.
-The collection that in 1935 had numbered just seven works, by 1939 held major pieces such as Tintoretto's Portrait of a Youth (1554), Simone Martini's St. John the Evangelist (1320), Poussin's Tancred and Erminia (1634), Whistler's Symphony in White No. III (1867) and John van Nost the Elder's Equestrian Statue Of George I (circa 1717).
+The collection that in 1935 had numbered just seven works, by 1939 held major pieces such as Tintoretto's Portrait of a Youth (1554), Simone Martini's St. John the Evangelist (1320), Poussin's Tancred and Erminia (1634), Whistler's Symphony in White, No. 3 (1867) and John van Nost the Elder's Equestrian Statue Of George I (circa 1717).
 Bodkin retired in 1952 but retained control over acquisitions until 1959 – his successor as Director and Professor Ellis Waterhouse wistfully referred to Bodkin's wayward later purchases as "Acts of Bod".